JVitorCarv/ProjectBug/README.md

 # ProjectBug
-Project Bug is a game developed using the Godot Engine for educational purposes.
+Project Bug is a game developed for my Imperative and Functional Programming class project.
+It is my first little game, developed by following lots of tutorials and experimenting for the first time with this engine.

+# Members
+## Professor
+Péricles Miranda

+## Students
+* Davi Aleixo
+* Diogo Costa
+* Felipe Menelau
+* Leonardo Kaiser
+* Matheus Barros
+* Vitor Carvalho

 ![Test](Screenshots/download.jpg)
 # How to install the Project